Search FAQ

 Other citations for which you are NOT a co-author would be cited normally.

 Basically, you will be eliminating the name dropping in this document.
 Also, please ensure that you do not include your name anywhere in this document, including headers and footers.
-If you mention students, please use their initials (e.g., HG or H for Hector González).
+If you mention students, please use only their initials (e.g., NG or N for Nissma González).

-The anonymized research and teaching statement will be decoupled and evaluated independently from the JEDI statement using using the department-specific screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering).
+The anonymized teaching statement will be decoupled and evaluated independently from the JEDI statement using using the department-specific screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position).

 What does anonymization mean for the JEDI statement?

 We recognize that your lived experiences will inform what you include in this document, and we want you to describe these experiences fully.
 Feel free to describe that recognition you received or specific committee or community work that you have done.
 Talk about your experiences.
 However, please do NOT include your name anywhere in this document, including headers and footers, and please do not include names of institutions (although general locations are fine to include) or mentors.
-If you mention students, please use initials (e.g., HG or H for Hector González).
+If you mention students, please use initials (e.g., NG or N for Nissma González).

-The anonymized JEDI statement will be decoupled and evaluated independently from the combined research and teaching statement using the department-specific screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering).
+The anonymized JEDI statement will be decoupled and evaluated independently from the combined research and teaching statement using the department-specific screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position).

 What about the CV?